Manage Remote Offices Successfully

 Encourage Positive Work Life Balance

 Burnout is real, especially for employees in remote locations.
 Closely monitor the working hours of employees.
 Interactions between employees in different time zones are challenging.
 The time difference can cause employees to work additional hours.
-Try to schedule meetings during mutual hours of operations.
+Try to schedule meetings during mutual hours of operations when you manage remote offices.
 Prepare for urgent situations when a salaried employee must extend their working day.
 For example, you could offer flex time, a gift card, or an additional bonus.
 Hourly employees are compensated at their pay rate, but management should look for other reward systems.

 Delegate Responsibility and Authority